 All Blueprint requirements are stored on a central server, making it easy to collaborate with your team.
-Blueprint offers a unique feature that allows you to save a private draft of your changes to the server.
+Blueprint offers a unique feature that allows you to save a private draft of your changes on the server.
 These private drafts are not visible to other users until you publish your changes.
 Users always see the last published version after opening an artifact.

 - 1. Click Save All to save a private draft of your changes.
 Notice that after you save your changes, the unsaved changes icon no longer appears beside the artifact in the artifact list.
-The Save All feature is available on the application menu Menu located on the ribbon.
+The Save All feature is available on the application menu located on the ribbon.
 It is also available in the quick access toolbar located in the top left corner. - 2.
 Click Unpublished Changes in the explorer panel to view a list of all artifacts that contain unpublished changes.
 The number of unpublished changes are displayed in red font.
-Example: ^(A) Unpublished Changes (4) - 3.
+Example: @ Unpublished Changes(4) - 3.
 Click Publish All to publish your changes so the updated artifacts are available to other users.
-Notice that after you publish your changes, the lock indicator an longer appears beside the artifact in the artifact list.
+Notice that after you publish your changes, the lock indicator and longer appears beside the artifact in the artifact list.
 The Publish All feature is available on the application menu menu located on the ribbon.
-It is also available in the quick access toolbar all located in the top left corner - 4.
+It is also available in the quick access toolbar located in the top left corner - 4.
 Open the Login textual requirement and make a small modification.
 Notice that immediately after you begin modifying an artifact that is already published on the server, the artifact becomes locked.
-A lock indicator a appears in the artifact list beside all artifacts with unpublished changes.
+A lock indicator is displayed in the artifact list beside all artifacts with unpublished changes.
 Locked artifacts cannot be modified by other users.
 The lock is released after the changes are published or discarded, or until a privileged user steals the lock. - 5.
 Click Discard All to discard the changes and revert the artifact back to the last published version.
-Notice that the lock 🔒 on the artifact is released. - 6.
+Notice that the lock on the artifact is released. - 6.
 Close all tabs by right-clicking the left most tab and then select Close Other Tabs.

-The Steal Lock feature allows privileged users to override the lock from another user.
+■ The Steal Lock feature allows privileged users to override the lock from another user.

-Warning: When the Steal Lock feature is used, all changes made by the current lock holder are lost!
-You may want to contact the individual before discarding their changes to prevent the loss of work.
+Warning: When this feature is used, all changes made by the current lock holder are lost!